jpangamarca/deltaspike-authorization-demo/README.md

 The application works like this (it is very simplistic, for the sake of demo):

 - There are two users, 'john' and 'peter'. john is authorized to create and edit employees, and peter is authorized for edits only (permission codes are employee.create and employee.edit, and are stored in a set in User.java).
 A reference to the currently logged-in user is stored in the UserSession session-scoped bean.
+The currently logged-in user can be changed at the homepage.
 - The application has a employee.xhtml page.
 If an employee id is not provided, the page will be used to create a employee.
 If an id is passed, it will be used to edit an employee.
 - The ADV checks for the id passed to the page to find out what permission the user needs to access the page.
 But it is evaluated before the id is set (via a page parameter), resulting on 'peter' being unable to edit employees (the id is not set = 'employee.create' is required) and 'john' being authorized with the wrong permission (he has the 'employee.create' permission, but should be authorized with 'employee.create').

 System requirements
 -------------------
-JDK 8
+- JDK 8
-Java EE 7 capable application server (Wildfly 8.2.0+ preferred) Maven 3.1 or better
+- Java EE 7 capable application server, Wildfly 8.2.0+ preferred (the project has been created with the Java EE archetypes for  Wildfly 8.2.0)
+- Maven 3.1 or better

 Build and Deploy on Wildfly
 ---------------------------

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the JBoss Server.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: